 I had to miss numerous events and parties where I would have had to drink.
 Sure enough, I started to lose friends who had been my drinking buddies and my abstinence was affecting my social relationships.
 I also didn’t know how to fully have fun with people while sober and, quite honestly, didn’t know how to cope with sadness without drinking either.

-I had been drinking regularly since I graduated highschool.
+I had been drinking regularly since I graduated from high school.
 But it was only in later years that I realised, I had accepted drinking wholeheartedly more because of a cultural norm than my own preference or decision.

 As a South Korean, I’d never thought anything of the very common question: “How much alcohol can you drink?”
 I have been asked this my entire adult life and was a question I tossed around casually myself.